tannewt/wa-law.org/site/org/disability_rights_washington/README.md

 ### [HB 1111](/bill/2025-26/hb/1111/) - Concerning the indeterminate sentence review board. 👍1

+### [HB 1113](/bill/2025-26/hb/1113/) - Concerning accountability and access to services for individuals charged with a misdemeanor. 👍1

 ### [HB 1125](/bill/2025-26/hb/1125/) - Providing judicial discretion to modify sentences in the interest of justice. 👍4
 * 👍💵 Rachael Seevers
 * 👍💵 Rachael Seevers